Get Prequalified for Auto Loan

 - Your Monthly Income

-Your credit score will be one of the main factors when calculating the interest on your auto loan.
-While the average auto loan interest rate is somewhere around 7%, a credit score below 680 could cause this rate to drastically increase (and of course the inverse is also true).
-You should take into account what your interest rate might be based on your credit score before taking out a loan.
+Your credit score will be one of the main factors when calculating the interest on your balance.
+While the average interest rate is somewhere around 7%, a credit score below 680 could cause this rate to drastically increase (and of course the inverse is also true).
+You should take into account what your interest rate might be based on your credit score before taking one out.

 - Trading in Your Old Car

 Trading in your current car can significantly reduce the amount that you owe on your new car.
-The trade in value of your old car plus any additional down payment can reduce the amount of your monthly payments and/or the length of the loan.
+The trade in value of your old car plus any additional down payment can reduce the amount of your monthly payments and/or the length.

-Lastly, you should determine how quickly you expect to be able to pay off your loan.
-If you are taking out a precomputed interest loan, it is important that you make the length of your loan as short as possible.
+Lastly, you should determine how quickly you expect to be able to pay off your balance.
+If you are taking out a precomputed interest option, it is important that you make the length of your term as short as possible.
 This will help you save the most money long-term.
-However, for simple interest loans, it is less important as you can always pay it off early.
-Early payments on simple interest loans will reduce the total cost of the loan.
+However, for simple interest types, it is less important as you can always pay it off early.
+Early payments on simple interesttpes will reduce the total cost.

 How to Get an Auto Loan